vladkisin/sleep-detector/README.md

 docker run -dit --name sleepdetect -v $(pwd):/app/data uladzislaukisin/sleepdetect:latest  # Run the container in detach mode and mount current dir as volume to app/data docker exec -it sleepdetect sh  # Enter the terminal in the container
 ```
-### Make local Python environment
+### Option 2: Make local Python environment
+If Docker doesn't work for you for some reason, you can try to install Python environment locally.
 To build local Python environment pull the git repository and install Python environment either with [conda](https://docs.conda.io/en/latest/miniconda.html) with `environent.yml` in the `env` folder or via pip (`pip install -r requirements.txt`).
-Then CLI commands should be run in the terminal from the root folder of the repository.
+Then, CLI commands should be run in the terminal from the root folder of the repository.

 ## CLI API
 The API interface is reached via main.py module.